cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 ## Testing
 > _This section will provide information about the testing performed
-> and the results of the testing.
+> and the results of the testing._

-TESTS WRITTEN:
-getProduct, createProduct, updateProduct, getProducts, searchProducts, deleteProduct getReview, createReview, editReview, deleteReview findUser, createUser addProductToCart, removeProductFromCart, showCart checkout, getRewardsPoints, useRewardsPoints, notEnoughRewardsPoints

-RESULTS:
-All written tests have passed.

 ### Acceptance Testing
 > _Report on the number of user stories that have passed all their